Shivibibra05/Fake-news-detection-project/README.md

 - Evaluates model performance and makes predictions.

 ## Usage
-- Load the dataset and preprocess the text.
+- Loading  the dataset and preprocess the text.
-- Train the model using a labeled dataset.
+- Training the model using a labeled dataset.
-- Use the trained model to classify new articles as real or fake.
+- Using the trained model to classify new articles as real or fake.

 ## Example Output
 ```sh